In this tutorial, we will provide an introduction to VBA class modules. You can create your own custom objects by using VBA class modules.

 With the icon selected, go to the Graphics Format Tab and in the Change Group, select the Convert to Shape option.

 Now with the shape selected.
-Go the Shape Format Tab, and in the Shape Styles Group, select Shape Fill.
+Go to the Shape Format Tab, and in the Shape Styles Group, select Shape Fill.

 Select the Green, Accent 6, Darker 25% fill.